 - the LADO is Patrick Crawford on 01305 221122.
 Sherborne Police Station is 01305 222222.
-Further help or guidance may also be available from Ofsted who are contactable on 08456 404040 or 0300 123 4666 during normal working hours - Where a member of staff makes a referral directly, s/he should inform the DSL as soon as possible thereafter. - if a child is in immediate danger or is at risk of harm a referral should be made to Children's Social Care and/or the Police immediately.
+Where a member of staff makes a referral directly, s/he should inform the DSL as soon as possible thereafter. - if a child is in immediate danger or is at risk of harm a referral should be made to Children's Social Care and/or the Police immediately.
 Anyone can make the referral.
 Where a member of staff makes a referral directly, s/he should inform the DSL as soon as possible thereafter - remember that any suspicion or concern that a child or young person may be suffering or at risk of suffering significant harm, MUST be acted on.
 Doing nothing is not an option, safeguarding and promoting the welfare of children is everyone's responsibility.
 Any suspicion or concerns will be reported without delay to the DSL or Deputy.
 During term time the DSL should always be available to discuss any safeguarding concerns.
 However, if for whatever reason they are not available the staff member will discuss their concerns as soon as possible with either another senior member of staff or the duty worker in the Help and Protection Team (contact the MASH team or their local team for advice 01305 221450) - if a staff member has concerns about a child (as opposed to a direct disclosure or a child who is in immediate danger) a decision will need to made as to the most appropriate action.
 Staff should seek advice from the DSL in such situations as options such as referral to social care, referral to specialist services or early help services are available